tprobinson/express-imagemin-proxy/README.md

 If GraphicsMagick is not in your `$PATH`, you will get an error like `Stream yields empty buffer` when attempting to resize or convert images.
 You can specify a directory containing the Graphicsmagick binaries (not the binary itself) here.
 See [imagemin-gm](https://www.npmjs.com/package/imagemin-gm) for more information.

+### handleBlankResponse

+Default: `404`

+If this is a non-false value and the backend gives an empty response, send this HTTP code.

+If this is a false value, throw a `EmptyResponseError` instead.

+`EmptyResponseError` can be accessed at `imageminProxy.errors.EmptyResponseError` for type checking if desired.

 # Query Parameters

 If this route receives certain query parameters, it will pass those along to Imagemin.